LG MVEL2033F Microwave Washable Filters & Ventilation — Complete Guide

 External vertical venting directs cooking vapors straight up through your roof.
 This is common in homes with attic space or second-story installations.

-How Vertical Venting Works: Air passes through the grease filter and charcoal filter in your MVEL2033F, then is pushed vertically upward through rigid or flexible ductwork that runs through your home’s interior and exits through the roof via a roof cap or vent hood.
+How Vertical Venting Works: Air passes through the grease filter and charcoal filter in your MVEL2033F, then is pushed vertically upward through ductwork that runs through your home’s interior and exits through the roof via a roof cap or vent hood.

-Advantages of Vertical Venting: This method is highly efficient at removing cooking odors and moisture completely from your home.
+Advantages of Vertical Venting: This method efficiently removes cooking odors and moisture from your home.
 The natural tendency for warm, moisture-laden air to rise makes vertical ductwork particularly effective.

 External Horizontal Venting